Why Your AI Strategy Is Backwards

 You might think these traps only catch small operators or unsophisticated users.
 The evidence says otherwise.

-When the customer sued, Air Canada tried an innovative defense: the chatbot was “a separate legal entity that is responsible for its own actions.”
-The tribunal was unimpressed.
-Air Canada lost, and the case established a principle that matters for every organization: companies remain liable for their AI tools’ mistakes.
+Air Canada deployed a chatbot that told a grieving customer he could apply for a bereavement discount retroactively within 90 days.
+He booked a flight, flew to a funeral, then discovered the chatbot had misstated the airline’s actual policy.
+When he filed a claim with British Columbia’s Civil Resolution Tribunal, Air Canada’s defense amounted to—in the tribunal’s words—suggesting the chatbot was “a separate legal entity that is responsible for its own actions.”
+The tribunal called that “a remarkable submission” and was unimpressed.
+Air Canada lost, establishing a principle that matters for every organization: you remain liable for your AI tools’ mistakes.
 “The AI said it” is not a legal defense.

 Amazon spent three years developing an AI recruiting tool before discovering it had learned to discriminate against women.
 The system penalized resumes containing the word “women’s” (as in “women’s chess club”) and favored verbs common on male engineers’ resumes.
-Amazon’s engineers tried to fix the bias but couldn’t ensure the system wouldn’t learn other discriminatory patterns.
+Amazon’s engineers tried to fix the bias but couldn’t ensure it wouldn’t learn other discriminatory patterns.
 They scrapped the entire three-year project.

 The difference isn’t sophistication.
 It’s whether you treat AI output as finished work or work that needs review.